gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_01_Event_Streams/README.md

 Whenever you add a schema, and any subsequent versions of the same schema, Apicurio Registry validates the format automatically and warns of any issues.
 You can evolve your schemas over time to accommodate changing requirements.
 You simply create a new version of an existing schema, and the registry ensures that the new version is compatible with the existing version, meaning that producers and consumers using the existing version are not broken by the new version.

+---
+//TODO woudl not show that you can add if it is not part of the lab.
+Either upload already a schema such that they can see what it looks like and then provide some information or make a lab to add the schema

 > Next, click _Add schema +_

 Here you will be able to enter all the necessary information for adding a schema.
 You can upload the schema definition from a file and give your schema a relevant name and version.